jontsai/immaculater/README.md

 below) before `make test` will pass or the CLI will run.
 You can use `runme.sh` to start the original CLI.

+## Python 3 Support

+Yes, we support both 2.7 and 3.6.5 using the `six` library, but 3 is not yet the default in production.

 ## One-time Installation

  - Use [Homebrew](https://brew.sh/) to install python2 and python3.
 Its python2